 The goal of fireproofing is to protect, control or delay the combustion of flammable materials during a fire.

-In residential applications, fireproofing is used mainly to cover polyurethane spray foam or any other form of insulation or polystyrene and thus provide a fire resistance of 10 minutes as required by the National Building Code.
-The fireproofing will be applied mainly on walls and in crawl spaces.
+In residential and commercial applications, fireproofing is used mainly to cover polyurethane spray foam or any other form of insulation or polystyrene and thus provide a fire resistance of 10 minutes as required by the National Building Code.
+The fireproofing material will be applied mainly on walls and in crawl spaces, delaying the combustion of flammable materials during a fire.

 OUR FIREPROOFING PRODUCTS